lnvglr/character-diversion/character-diversion.md

 > »At Stack Exchange, one of the tricky things we learned about Q&A is that if your goal is to have an excellent signal to noise ratio, **you *must* suppress discussion.** Stack Exchange only supports the absolute minimum amount of discussion necessary to produce great questions and great answers.
 That's why answers get constantly re-ordered by votes, that's why comments have limited formatting and length and only a few display, and so forth.« (Atwood, 2013)

 ...

+So I set out to design and develop a platform for people to discuss all typographic topics that can be linked to a specific font file.
+This linking is meant to

 ### User Interface

 Character Diversion is a platform for typographic discourse.
-Accordingly, typography and discourse lie at the heart of the application.
+Accordingly, typography and discourse should lie at the heart of the application.

 User experience and interfaces need to communicate clearly what the app does and how to use it.

 #### Layout

 With all this talk about moving away from language based discourse towards a typography based discourse, the letter shapes needed to be at the literal center of the platform.
-They should either be the entry point into the discussion,
+The glyphs serve either as an entry point into the discussion, or as an illustration and reference.
+This way, opinions and the design they are referring to are interlinked in two ways and both can be accessed through one another.
+However, more on that later.

 #### Discourse